joakimk/osx_vs_linux_copy_cache_issue/README.md

 Successfully tagged auctionet/osx_vs_linux_copy_cache_issue:latest
 ```

-All steps successfully used cache.
+All steps successfully used cache from the previously published image.

 ---

-And then on a Linux host:
+## Trying to do the same on a Linux host

 ```
 # uname -a